tohagan/stlive/README.md

 You can now use this external URL for browser or device testing, or to demo or test development versions of your app to friends, testers or customers.
 You can even connect your app server to cloud based [mobile device testing lab](https://google.com?q=mobile+device+testing+lab) to test your app on hundreds of different mobile devices or use it when you visit an [Open Device Lab](http://lab-up.org).

-**SECURITY WARNING:** While the node app server is generally reguarded as secure and should in theory only expose content files as read only, there is some small risk that a security hole exists.
+**SECURITY WARNING:** While the node app server is generally regarded as secure and should in theory only expose content files as read only, there is some small risk that a security hole exists.
 NO security penetration testing has been conducted. **No liability accepted.
 Use this feature at your own risk!**  This feature is for testing only.
 Not recommended for a production service.

 ### Example 1 - Create a named URL endpoint outside your firewall: